BrunoPerciani/serra-do-japi-ndvi/Introduction.md

 - **Precipitation (2013–2023):** CHIRPS dataset via [Climate Engine](https://climateengine.org/)
 - **Administrative boundaries:** IBGE and GeoJundiaí shapefiles.

+## 📌 Citation

+If you use or refer to this code in your own work, please cite the corresponding paper (under review at *Revista Brasileira de Cartografia*) or credit the authorship of this repository.

 ## 🧑‍💻 Author

 **Bruno Zomignani Perciani**